Changing the way we design, use and reuse plastics

 Work with us

-The Solving Plastic Waste CRC is looking for talented, highly skilled PhD and postdoctoral research fellow candidates to undertake its research activiews.
+The Solving Plastic Waste CRC is looking for talented, highly skilled PhD and postdoctoral research fellow candidates to undertake its research activitis.
 You can learn more about the PhD and postdoctoral research positions currently available in the SPW CRC by visiting the pages below.

 Positions Available